anglixue/asiosc_hackathon/main/README.md

 The whole analysis took ~ 2h 12 mins in the HPC.

+Update on 13-SEP-2022

+We tried to use sc2marker to find the minimal protein markers to differentiate certain cell type from the rest of the clusters.
+The results can be found in the following [link](https://htmlpreview.github.io/?https://github.com/anglixue/asiosc_hackathon/blob/main/main/COVID_innate_adaptive_ADT.sc2marker.report.html)

+The whole analysis for 24 cell types took ~ 1h in the MacBook pro.

 ## 2. Triana_et_al_Nat_Immunol_2021_Leukemia ([Paper](https://doi.org/10.1038/s41590-021-01059-0))

 You can preview the results in the following (page under construction)